 CCTV camera Options: How to choose the best camera for you

 There are a variety of important considerations when choosing the best CCTV camera for your needs.
-These include whether they are used internally or externally, the light level it will operate in and whether or not this is variable, the distance it needs to view, the range of required vision and whether or not it needs to be able to move around, zoom in etc in response to a controller or on a pre-determined pattern patrol.
+These include whether they are used internally or externally, the light level it will operate in and whether or not this is variable, the distance it needs to view, the range of required vision and whether or not your CCTV cameras need to be able to move around, zoom in etc. This could be in response to a controller or on a pre-determined pattern patrol.

-Perhaps the most obvious application of CCTV is security, which means protection of assets, prevention of vandalism, maintenance of evidence etc.
+Perhaps the most obvious application of CCTV is security.
+The use of CCTV cameras for the protection of assets, prevention of vandalism, maintenance of evidence etc.

 There are a wide range of reasons that you might want to participate in surveillance.
-These can include security, but also ensuring staff safety, protection of remote workers, protecting your business from fraudulent insurance or compensation claims or generally the remote monitoring of your business operations for reasons of quality control or business intelligence.
-Different cameras will represent different levels of suitability for your needs, and we would love to advise you on these.
+These can include security, but also using CCTV cameras to ensure staff safety, protect remote workers, protect your business from fraudulent insurance or compensation claims or generally the remote monitoring of your business operations for reasons of quality control or business intelligence.
+Different CCTV cameras will represent different levels of suitability for your needs, and we would love to advise you on these.

 IP (Internet Protocol) cameras / network cameras